 On May 17, 2022, Palace Hotel Tokyo celebrated its 10th anniversary.

-In commemoration of this special occasion, Lobby Lounge The Palace Lounge will be renewing its afternoon tea service from its signature jyubako of layered lacquered boxes.
+In commemoration of this special occasion, Lobby Lounge The Palace Lounge has renewed its afternoon tea service from its signature jyubako of layered lacquered boxes.

-The new afternoon tea service starting September 2022 will be presented on lacquerware made by world-renowned Akito Akagi, based in Wajima.
+The new afternoon tea service is presented on lacquerware made by world-renowned Akito Akagi, based in Wajima.
 Akagi’s representative work “Stones,” using river stones as a motif, was redesigned exclusively for this afternoon tea.

 Whereas most Wajima lacquerware apply a final coat uwanuri to express the smooth texture and beauty, Akagi chose not to take this process for “Stones,” emphasizing the matte, modern texture.